AshridgeTechnologies/elemento/stories/done/Horizontal layouts.md

 - Keep in mind the goal of easily adding any React component
 - BUT that is another story
 - SO:
-  - Add a Box component, with width
+  - Add a Layout component, with width
   - Add width to List